OpenVidu/openvidu.io-docs/docs/deployment/deploying-aws.md

 - If you have deployed OpenVidu Call (see [Other configuration](#other-configuration)) you can also access to it through that same URL.
 - You can access OpenVidu Server dashboard to make a quick test of your deployment through `/dashboard`.
 Credentials to access to it are `OPENVIDUAPP` as username and your [OpenVidu secret](#openvidu-configuration) as password.

 You can now add your own application to your instance.
-To learn how check out section [Deploying your OpenVidu app](deployment/deploying-app/){:target="_blank"}.
+To learn how check out section [Deploy OpenVidu based applications](deployment/#deploy-openvidu-based-applications){:target="_blank"}.

 <br>